 - Record your observations and engage in self-reflection on your own teaching.
 Analyze your observations and consider what you’ve learned about your own teaching.
 Prepare to share your reflections with your Square Partners.

-- Gather with your Square Partners (virtually for Fall 2020) to share your personal, positive observations and the insights you’ve gained into your own teaching.
+- Gather with your Square Partners to share your personal, positive observations and the insights you’ve gained into your own teaching.
+The Center for Faculty Excellence will reimburse expenses for the Square Partners to enjoy a meal together while sharing their insights.

 Teaching can sometimes feel like an isolating activity, and faculty often comment that they don’t have time or opportunities to discuss their teaching with each other.